Explore the best in virtual reality entertainment with these VR headsets for watching movies.

 The biggest VR headsets on the market right now belong to Oculus, HTC Vive, and PlayStation.
 But which VR headset is perfect for your needs?
 Which VR headset is available at a reasonable price?

-Best Budget VR Headset
+Best Budget VR Headset for Movies

 Oculus Go Standalone is the best VR headset on the market because it is a completely standalone device that doesn’t require either smartphones or PCs to run.
 This VR headset provides extremely sharp visuals with stunning 3D graphics.
 You can also engage the ‘Viewing with Friends’ feature to meet other friends in the VR landscape and enjoy it together.